openrocket/openrocket/docs/source/dev_guide/architecture.rst

 3D Visualization Engine
 =======================

 The 3D design view and Photo Studio are implemented entirely inside the ``swing`` module.
-They share one rendering engine built around LWJGL, ``AWTGLCanvas``, a scene/orchestration layer, and a multi-pass OpenGL renderer.
+They share an OpenGL 3.3 rendering engine built around LWJGL 3, lwjgl3-awt's ``AWTGLCanvas``, a serialized multi-canvas render scheduler, a scene/orchestration layer, and a multi-pass renderer.

 For the detailed package-level breakdown and render pipeline description, see :doc:`three_d_engine`.